microsoft/ComplianceUtility/Manuals/3.1.3/Manual-Win.md

 ### Manual Installation <a name="manual-installaltion"></a>

-If you’re using the 'Unified Labeling Support Tool' in an environment that does not have internet access, you need to proceed with the manual installation.
+If you’re using the 'Unified Labeling Support Tool' in an environment that does not have Internet access, you need to proceed with the manual installation.

 To install the 'Unified Labeling Support Tool' manually, you need to create the following folder, and copy/paste all the 'Unified Labeling Support Tool' files (`UnifiedLabelingSupportTool.psm1` and `UnifiedLabelingSupportTool.psd1` into this folder: